formsandflows/PACo/Canvas components/PACo_TabsMenu_A.md

 # PACo_TabsMenu_A

-This page is related to version: 3.0
+This documentation page is related to version: 3.0.0

 ![image](https://github.com/formsandflows/PACo/assets/35654198/2f72dddb-c030-42cd-b78e-2d1a1779b0dd)

-This PACo canvas component is responsive.

 The selected tab in the tabs menu has a marker before the text.
 This is not shown in the image above because there the selected tab is: Form